Updated February 2026

 When We Recommend Replacement

-• Your System is Very Old: Septic tanks installed prior to 1980 may be inefficient and more prone to breakdowns.
-Sometimes, their design violates modern plumbing codes.
+- Your System is Very Old.
+Septic tanks installed prior to 1980 may be inefficient and more prone to breakdowns.
+Sometimes, the way they're designed violates modern plumbing codes.

-• Your Tank is Broken or Cracked: Large breaks, cracks, or collapses are often impossible to patch or repair.
-Replacing the tank may be the only option.
+- Your Tank is Badly Broken or Cracked.
+Large breaks, cracks, or collapses are often impossible to patch or repair.
+In cases like these, replacement might be the only logical answer.

 If you aren't sure whether this is the right approach for your system, give us a call for a consultation.